You are currently viewing Fabric dyeing with ivy

 Ivy leaves and berries are available all year round to harvest especially if you are living in a climate similar to the UK.
 Once established they grow like weeds in damp cold climates.
 Some use ivy for decorative purposes as they are hardy and easy to grow.
 They are natural climbers so they look good filling up a climbing frame.

-In my personal opinion as a gardener, I don’t like them as they are trying to take over/ dominate my elderflower tree and I can’t wait to get rid of them.
+As a gardener, I don’t like them as they are trying to take over/ dominate my elderflower tree and I can’t wait to get rid of them.
 There are also lots of slugs under an ivy bush.
 Not good when they are eating and killing your crops.
 They (ivy) are not easy to get rid of as they seem to establish their roots everywhere they go.
 Using them for natural dyeing is an excuse to get rid of them even more.

 dyeing with ivy leaves